wix-incubator/wix-hive-node/README.md

 Wix-Hive-Node
 ============

-# Node library to work with the the Wix RESTful API.
+# Node library to work with the Wix RESTful API.

 Read about [developing a third party app for the Wix platform](http://dev.wix.com/docs/display/DRAF/Third+Party+Apps+-+Introduction).